-Every 3PL provider is different in terms of the services they offer and the size and type of businesses they cater to.
+Every 3PL provider is different regarding their services and the size and type of businesses they cater to.

 What Are the Benefits of Using Fulfillment Centers?

-To put it simply, the benefit of using a fulfillment center – as opposed to directly managing your own inventory – is that you don’t have to deal with the inventory management’s ins and outs (e.g. storing, shipping, and returns).
-It may sound simple, but once you make the switch, you will never go back.
-The supply chain for ecommerce companies is complicated and fulfillment centers make the supply chain easier to manage.
+Simply put, the benefit of using a fulfillment center instead of directly managing your inventory is that you don’t have to deal with the inventory management’s ins and outs (e.g., storing, shipping and returns).
+It may sound simple, but you will never go back once you make the switch.
+The supply chain for eCommerce companies is complicated, and fulfillment centers make the supply chain easier to manage.

 After using a fulfillment center to manage your inventory, you’ll find that the order fulfillment process not only goes much smoother, but you’ll be able to free up time on your end which can be dedicated to growing the business (rather than managing it).